Home » Recipe Index » Side Dishes

 Please enable JavaScript in your browser to complete this form.

-STEP ONE: Preheat your oven to 400 degrees F. Cut each squash in half and remove the seeds using a melon baller or a spoon.
+STEP ONE: Preheat the oven to 400 degrees F. Remove the stem, cut each squash in half, then scoop out the pulp and seeds using a melon baller or a spoon.
+Place the squash cut side up on a baking sheet pan with parchment paper.

 Raw acorn squash on a pan with the brown sugar butter mixture in a bowl with a spoon

 STEP TWO: Melt the butter in a microwave-safe bowl, then add the brown sugar and cinnamon.
-Stir to combine, then brush onto the cut side of the squash until there is no butter mixture remaining.
+Stir them together, then baste the butter mixture onto the cut side of the squash.
+Use it all!
+Then, add a pinch of salt.

 Acorn squash halves with brown sugar and butter basted on

-STEP FOUR: Remove the roasted acorn squash from the oven and allow it to cool slightly before eating.
+STEP FOUR: Remove the acorn squash from the oven and allow it to cool slightly before eating.

 Roasted acorn squash halves on a baking sheet